 The first priority at Costco is usually stocking up on your basic groceries: a 10 pound bag of organic sugar, that fantastic two liter bottle of first cold pressed extra virgin olive oil, and all the other high quality, low cost pantry staples that will last you for weeks, if not months.
 But once you’ve taken care of the essentials, it’s time to consider purchases that veer from your normal shopping routine.

 If you want to take your pizza or caprese salad to the next level, using bufala mozzarella is the way to go.
 Yes, the bufala indicates that the cheese is made with buffalo milk which yields a creamier, more luscious product than standard fresh mozzarella.
 You’ll have to pay extra for this premium product (it’s nearly twice as much as its cow milk alternative) but it’s definitely worth the cost of admission.
 No surprise, you won’t find it much cheaper than at Costco which offers a pound-plus package from Italy’s Fattorie Garofalo.
 It’s comprised of four individually-wrapped 4.4 ounce balls of cheesy goodness that are soaked in brine to ensure a shelf life of two to three weeks.
-With summer tomato season in full swing, now’s the perfect time to take the plunge.

 Read More: The Best Keto Costco Buys

 As far as supermarket steaks go, Costco’s are among the best in terms of quality and value.
 The refrigerator case is stocked with several different cuts—everything from tri-tip to ribeye—but if you really want to bring the wow factor at your next big food gathering, particularly during the holidays, you can’t go wrong with a whole tenderloin.
 Weighing around five to six pounds each, this buttery slab of beef is where you’ll find the coveted filet mignon.
 While it’s often worth upgrading to a Prime graded steak for extra marbling, in the case of tenderloin which is preferred because it is a relatively lean cut, sticking with Choice is just fine.
 You can also save money by bypassing the pricier “peeled” tenderloin which doesn’t require any additional trimming—removing the fat and silverskin from the standard whole tenderloin is a relatively simple task.
+It’s perfect for beef Wellington, among other preparations.

 One of the rare Costco butcher items that doesn’t come in a giant, gluttonous package, the Kirkland lamb rack is perfectly portioned for a date night.
 We’re talking 100 percent premium Australian here, so you know you’ll be getting the good stuff.
 The rack has already been frenched so no additional trimming will be required.
 Just add an herb rub, toss it in the oven, let that bottle of cabernet you’ve been saving for a special occasion breathe, and enjoy a perfect (stress-free) romantic evening.